Rule 7.1 – Disclosure Statement

-(b) Time to File; Supplemental Filing.
-A party must:
+(b) Time to file; Supplemental filing.
+A party, intervenor, or proposed intervenor must:

 (1) file the disclosure statement with its first appearance, pleading, petition, motion, response, or other request addressed to the court; and